MoFoLuWaSo/square1-test/README.md

 After successful deployment, if you see an apache page, give it sometime and then refresh again to see the WebBlog page

+There is a feed that is setup to retrieve posts every 10minutes, if it doesn't get triggered you can use this endpoint `/api/feeds` to test it.

+A solution for that might be to implement a lambda function that triggered the api every 10 minutes based on Cloud Watch Scheduled Event.